-In addition to and enforcement, the Protestants sought to include in the language of the Confederation a third element, that of the delegation of authority in protecting and enforcing the law.
-The shock of the riots, as it came to expression in the Protestant response, underscored two problems: one, the confusion regarding questions of authority in responding to outbreaks of violence, and the other, negligence of authorities.
+In addition to safety-oriented laws, the Protestants sought to secure in the text of the Confederation also the enforcement of the rules.
+To this end, they demanded the appointment of a specific authority as responsible for enforcing each of the laws.
+The shock of the riots, as it came to expression in the Protestant response, underscored two intertwined problems: one, the confusion regarding questions of authority in responding to outbreaks of violence, and the other, negligence of authorities.
 According to testimonies, a multiplicity of sources of authority and a lack of clarity in the division of responsibilities between them made it difficult at times for the authorities to act effectively during the riots or afterwards.
 For example, at the time of the destruction of the Brog in 1587, the city council “did not want to intervene in matters of the Cracovian starost, and [so] they only commanded the guards to fire to frighten away the attackers.”
-Similarly, the judicial system was polyphonic, with a division of jurisdictions, including autonomous ones, disrupting the responses of the authorities.
+Similar problems occurred due to the polyphonic character of the judicial system.
+At times, the complicated division of jurisdictions, including autonomous ones, disrupted the responses of the authorities.
 For example, after the first destruction of the Brog “it became clear that it was impossible to fault the castle office or the city council, since for their part they wished to prevent the riot, but it became clear that the culprits were students and academic authorities, who belonged to an autonomous jurisdiction.”

 Unfortunately for the Protestants, aside from coping with these objective limitations, they were also forced to fight official negligence and feigned ignorance: “In such turmoil and injury the guilty parties were the members of the city council, who looked on ‘with one eye closed,’ when they did not wish or did not dare to give assistance.”
 In the early stages of their response, the Protestants sought to improve the effectiveness of the authorities in two essential ways: on the one hand they demanded their involvement in containing the riots, and on the other they advised cooperation between various authorities in order to overcome the lack of clarity regarding responsibilities as well as the obstacle of autonomous jurisdictions.
 In response, the authorities did occasionally intervene in the riots themselves, but primarily at the king’s command and by sending the city guard or the castle guard to the scene of the riot.
 At times the authorities’ representatives participated in trials following outbreaks of violence.
 But this piecemeal response was not particularly effective in the absence of any solution grounded in and backed by the law.
 Although the Protestants tried to force cooperation between the authorities with the help of the dietines, they did not meet with much success.
-So, in later stages of the process, the matter of delegating authority and dividing responsibilities was seen as an aspect of enforcement of the laws and became an additional and necessary element in the restoration of peace through the use of higher political mechanisms.

-the Sejm (National Assembly) and the king.
+Thus, in later stages of the reconciliation process, the Protestant representatives attempted to deal with the matter of delegation of authority and responsibilities through the use of higher political mechanisms and instances, such as the Sejm (National Assembly) and the king.